jonesdwill/Quantum-Sandbox/README.md

 venv\Scripts\activate
 pip install -r requirements.txt
 ```
-You can run the scripts from this virtual environment (when activated), or change the interpreter to use this venv in your IDE.
+You can run the scripts from this virtual environment (when activated), or change the interpreter in your IDE.

 ## References